savonet/book/audio.md

 - `prometheus.counter` which increases a counter instead of setting the value of the gauge,
-- `prometheus.summay` which records an observation.
+- `prometheus.summary` which records an observation.

 Additional we provide the function `prometheus.latency` which can be used to monitor the internal latency of a given source.